This creamy no-bake Vegan cheesecake makes a delightful fresh and fruity dessert that is perfect for Summer.

 While I have always loved cheesecake I can't tolerate a lot of dairy, and although I am not Vegan I was delighted to come across the various Vegan "cheesecakes" that popped up several years ago in raw food cafes.

-This cheesecake is free from gluten, dairy and the large amounts of refined sugar that you find in your standard cheesecakes so instead of filling up on empty calories you are enjoying a nutrient rich dessert made from unrefined ingredients.
+This raspberry cheesecake is free from gluten, dairy, and the large amounts of refined sugar that you find in your standard cheesecakes so instead of filling up on empty calories you are enjoying a nutrient-rich dessert made from unrefined ingredients.

-Soaked cashews make the “cheese” part and if you are doubtful about how good these can taste in a no bake dessert then I urge you to give it a go!
-I promise you will not be disappointed – no it does not taste exactly the same as traditional cheesecake but it is very similar and even nicer in my opinion!
+Soaked cashews make the "cheese" part and if you are doubtful about how good these can taste in a no-bake dessert then I urge you to give it a go!
+I promise you will not be disappointed - no it does not taste exactly the same as a traditional cheesecake - but it is very similar and even nicer in my opinion!

 - 2 cups raw cashews, soaked*

 - ⅓ cup plus 1 Tbspn lemon juice

 - 2 Tbspn maple syrup